OpenGene/repaq/README.md

 The biggest advantage is that the .rfq file can be further compressed with xz, which is based on LZMA algorithm.
 The .rfq.xz file can be as small as 5% of the original FASTQ file, or smaller than 30% of the .fq.gz file.
 Note that usually the gz files are not compressible by xz.

-# warning
-* The spec v1.0 has not been locked.
-So please don't use it for production until v1.0 is released.
+* WARNING The spec v1.0 has not been locked.
+So please don't use it for production until v1.0 is released.*
-* Currently `repaq` only works for Illumina data.

 # Get repaq
 ## download binary